m5stack/m5-docs/docs/en/uiflow/FACES.md

 Write data to address

 * __card near__
-If the RFID card is close to returning true
+Return true if the RFID card is close

 * __card uid__
 Return RFID card UID